MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-X400AuthoritativeDomain.md

 ```

 ### -Name
-!!!
-Exchange Server 2010, Exchange Server 2013

-The Name parameter specifies a unique name for an X.400 authoritative domain object.
-When you specify a name that includes spaces, you must enclose the name in quotation marks ("), for example, "Display Name".
-The Name parameter must contain a maximum of 64 characters.

-!!!
-Exchange Server 2016

 The Name parameter specifies the unique name for the X.400 authoritative domain.
 The maximum length is 64 characters.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String